golang/tools/internal/mcp/design/design.md

 [JSON schema of the MCP spec](https://github.com/modelcontextprotocol/modelcontextprotocol/blob/main/schema/2025-03-26/schema.json).

 These types will be included in the `mcp` package, but will be unexported unless they are needed for the user-facing API.
-Notably, JSON-RPC message types are elided, since they are handled by the `jsonrpc2` package and should not be observed by the user.
+Notably, JSON-RPC request types are elided, since they are handled by the `jsonrpc2` package and should not be observed by the user.